There are so many fun, simple, beautiful things we can do with our families to celebrate the real meaning of Easter.

-When everyone arrives for the hunt, some of the other parents and I keep the kids engaged in some games inside (“duck, duck, goose” becomes “egg, egg, chick”) while some parents and teenagers hide the eggs in a clearly defined area (usually 3-4 front yards in a row).
-Then we send out the little kids first for eggs followed by the medium kids then the big kids.
+When everyone arrives for the hunt, some of the other parents and I keep the kids engaged in some games inside (“duck, duck, goose” becomes “egg, egg, chick”) while some parents and teenagers hide the eggs in a clearly defined area (usually 2-3 front yards in a row).
+Then we send out the little kids first to find the easily-found eggs followed by the medium kids then the big kids.

 At the end, we give a prize to the child who found the most eggs then we usually divide up all the eggs somewhat evenly and hang out with the neighbors eating candy for a while.